abhikarode/sample-ai-powered-sdlc-patterns-with-aws/all-phases/sdlc-knowledge-management/frontend/README.md

-# AI Assistant Frontend
+# SDLC Knowledge Management Frontend

-React TypeScript application for the AI-powered software development assistant.
+React TypeScript application for the AI-powered SDLC knowledge management system.

 ## Overview

-This frontend provides a modern, responsive interface for interacting with the AI Assistant's Knowledge Base.
+This frontend provides a modern, responsive interface for interacting with the SDLC Knowledge Management system's Knowledge Base.
 Built with React, TypeScript, and AWS Amplify for authentication.

 ## Architecture